jundalisay/superblist/content/en/research/smith/jurisprudence/part-1/section-2/chapter-2.md

 ---
-heading: Chapter 2 of Part 1 Section 2
+heading: Chapter 2
 title: "Parent and Child"
 # date: 2015-09-24
 weight: 12
-contributors: ['Smith']
+contributors: ['Adam Smith']
 icon: /avatars/smith.png
 image: "/covers/lectures.jpg"
 description: "What is the history of parentage?
 It is the second relation in which we were to consider man as a member of a family"